 I had a couple of hours to kill while waiting for an assignment the other day.
-Scouring for places to hangout nearby, I came across 33 Blue Room – which was, rather unusually, tucked in an industrial zone surrounded by manufacturing companies, car dealerships, engineering offices and whatnot.
-The place had a classy ambience – perfect for intimate gatherings with friends or the S/O, birthday parties or just as an after-hours drinks spot.
+Scouring for places to hangout nearby, I came across 33 Blue Room – which was, rather unusually, tucked in an industrial zone surrounded by manufacturing companies, car dealerships and engineering firms.
+The place has a classy ambience – perfect for intimate gatherings with friends or the S/O, birthday parties or just as an after-hours drinks spot.

 Lots of wood and black, complemented by warm lighting.
 (PS: Sorry for the sucky pictures – my phone camera isn’t good with yellow / low lights).
-The theme of the restaurant revolved around music, judging from the jazz-inspired saxophone deco on the walls.
-There was also a deck on the mezzanine floor for the DJ to spin tunes.
+The theme of the restaurant revolves around music, which you can see from the jazz-inspired saxophone decor on the walls.
+There is also a deck on the mezzanine floor for the DJ to spin tunes.

 One of the restaurant’s most eye-catching fixtures is the wall of wine bottles which extends up to the ceiling.

-We were there around 5.30PM and they only had pizzas, pastas and some appetisers – so we waited for 6PM for the dinner menu.
-For drinks, Jasmine Green Tea (refillable) and Chamomile Tea.
+N and I were there around 5.30PM and they only had pizzas, pastas and some appetisers – so we waited for 6PM for the dinner menu.
+For drinks, we ordered the Jasmine Green Tea (refillable) and Chamomile Tea.

 There’s always room for dessert no matter how stuffed you are – and we obliged to an Earl Grey Mousse with Vanilla Ice Cream and Crumble.
 10 points for presentation – it looked like something out of a fine dining establishment.
 The mousse was exquisite, and I liked how they served it with a ball of white chocolate and boba pearls; an excellent combination.

 Prices are steep; expect to pay around RM100 for a complete meal for two, inclusive of drinks.

 33 BLUE ROOM